gnieb/datenight/README.md

 ## Features in Progress
 - Explore using the google maps API
-- Your partner can connect to your profile - working on an auto email that wil request, and require the other person to accept before the connection is complete
+- Your partner can connect to your profile - working on an auto email that will send your connect request, and require the other person to accept before the connection is complete
 - Chat feature with your partner